camillegervais/telemetryDisplay/USER_GUIDE.md

    - **Expression**: e.g., `gain(Ax, 9.81)` or `sqrt(Ax^2 + Ay^2)`, you can use the `?` button to get help on the syntax
 3. New signal appears in the Signal List

+Tips: You can create a software block reserved to simple Math Channels to avoid creating too much software blocks.

 ### Available Operations

 **Arithmetic**: `+ - * /`